nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

    :local:
    :depth: 2

-The HTTP full modem update sample demonstrates how to perform a full firmware update of the modem (as opposed to a delta update).
+The HTTP full modem update sample shows how to perform a full firmware update of the modem.
-The sample downloads a modem firmware signed by Nordic and performs the firmware update of the modem.
+The sample downloads a modem firmware signed by Nordic Semiconductor and then performs the firmware update of the modem.

 Overview
 ********